 (3 May 2018) During April, RISE Objective 4 (Well-being) Leader, Professor David Johnston and RISE researchers, Dr Joanne O’Toole, Dr Fiona Barker, Dr Rohan Sweeney and Karinna Saxby conducted human health and well-being lab and field training, and baseline survey piloting with the RISE team in Suva.

-(29 March 2018) This month, RISE partner, Melbourne Water delivered essential Integrated Water Management (IWM) training to the RISE team, local partners and government counterparts in Suva, Fiji.
+(29 March 2018) This month RISE partner Melbourne Water delivered essential Integrated Water Management (IWM) training to the RISE team, partners and government counterparts in Fiji.

-(22 March 2018) On World Water Day, RISE hosted a workshop for community representatives – Kelompok Pengelola Lingkungan (KePoLink) – from the 13 RISE settlements across Makassar, Indonesia.
+(22 March 2018) On World Water Day, RISE hosted a workshop with community representatives from the settlements participating in the program in Indonesia.

-(20 March 2018) Monash has signed partnership agreements with three of the Asia Pacific’s most highly regarded universities - Hasanuddin University (UNHAS) in Indonesia; and, Fiji National University (FNU) and The University of the South Pacific (USP) in Fiji - for RISE.
+(20 March 2018) Monash University has signed partnership agreements with three of the Asia-Pacific’s most highly regarded universities - Hasanuddin University in Indonesia, Fiji National University, and The University of the South Pacific in Fiji - for RISE.

-(26 February 2018) Monash has just signed a five-year research collaboration agreement with world-leading centre in genomic discovery and understanding, the Wellcome Sanger Institute for RISE.
+(26 February 2018) Monash University has signed a research collaboration agreement with world-leading centre in genomic discovery and understanding, the Wellcome Sanger Institute for RISE.

-(27 November 2017) MSDI is thrilled to announce its official partnership with the United Nations University – International Institute for Global Health (UNU-IIGH) as part of the RISE program.
+(27 November 2017) Monash Sustainable Development Institute is thrilled to announce its official partnership with the United Nations University's International Institute for Global Health (UNU-IIGH) as part of the RISE program.

-(20 November 2017) RISE Research Fellow, Dr Michaela Prescott explains how the RISE co-design workshop involved a range of participatory tools developed and adapted for different groups within the community, such as children.
+(20 November 2017) RISE Research Fellow Dr Michaela Prescott explains how RISE's co-design workshop involved a range of participatory tools for different groups within the community, including children.

-(19 Nov 2017) More than 40% of the world’s population lacks access to a safe and reliable water source, according to the United Nations Development Program, and that figure is projected to rise over coming decades.
+(19 Nov 2017) More than 40 per cent of the world’s population lacks access to a safe and reliable water source, according to the United Nations Development Program.
+That figure is projected to rise over coming decades.

-(4 October 2017) A team from Monash Art Design and Architecture (MADA), led by Professor Diego Ramirez-Lovering, has just returned from Suva, Fiji after implementing the first RISE co-design workshop.
+(4 October 2017) A team from Monash Art Design and Architecture (MADA), led by Professor Diego Ramirez-Lovering, has just returned from Suva, Fiji after implementing RISE's first co-design workshop.

 About | Our Approach | Water Sensitive Cities | Program Partners | News | Resources | Get Involved